mautic/mautic-documentation/pages/12.Plugins/14.Salesforce/docs.en.md

 ### Authorize App

-There is [official documentation](http://feedback.uservoice.com/knowledgebase/articles/235661-get-your-key-and-secret-from-salesforce) about how to get the _Consumer Key_ and _Consumer Secret_ although it doesn't seem to be updated.
+There is [official documentation][official documentation] about how to get the _Consumer Key_ and _Consumer Secret_ although it doesn't seem to be updated.

 Follow these steps to get the Salesforce _Consumer_ credentials